Do you often catch yourself squinting at fine print, computer screens, or street signs and wonder, “Do I need glasses?” If so, you’re not alone.

 Presbyopia is a decrease in your ability to see near objects as you age.
 It usually starts around age 40.
 The stiffening of your natural lens causes presbyopia.

-Astigmatism is another refractive error.
-It is usually caused by a misshapen cornea.
-It can also be caused by changes in the natural lens.
+Astigmatism is when the cornea or lens of the eye is unevenly curved.
+It causes blurry vision when looking at near and distant objects.
 Astigmatism occurs in about 1 in 3 people and can occur with myopia or hyperopia at the same time.1

 Can You Have 20/20 Vision and Still Need Glasses?

 Yes, it is possible to have 20/20 vision and still need corrective lenses.
-This is a measurement of visual acuity, or the ability to see small details.
+20/20 vision isn’t the same as perfect vision.
+It means you have normal visual acuity.

 How Do Eye Doctors Know If You Need Glasses?

-The best way to check to see if you need glasses is to schedule an appointment for a comprehensive eye exam.
+The only way to know if you need glasses is to schedule a comprehensive eye exam.
 An eye doctor will determine whether you need glasses or other vision correction and guide you through your options.

 During an eye exam, you can expect your optometrist or ophthalmologist to: